 COBRA requires certain employers with group health plans to give employees the opportunity to continue their group health care coverage under the employer’s plan if their coverage otherwise would cease due to termination, lay off, or other changes in employment status.
 The Department of Labor estimates that 90% of employers are out of compliance with COBRA regulations.
 Many do not realize that their COBRA responsibilities start the day an employee enrolls in group health coverage, not the day they lose coverage.
 Failure to comply with COBRA regulations can result in lawsuits, unintended liability for medical claims, IRS excise taxes and ERISA penalties amounting to millions of dollars.
 Another area that we find employers are often out of compliance on in regards to COBRA is with Health FSAs.
 Does your current COBRA Administrator offer Health FSAs to those accounts that have a positive balance as required by regulations?

-Section 125 Flexible Spending Account / Cafeteria Plans
+Section 125 Cafeteria Plans (Includes Flexible Spending Account (FSA) and/or Premium Only Plans (POP)

 Health FSA plans allow employees to purchase certain benefits (including medical, dental or vision) utilizing pre-tax dollars.
 Qualifying expenses incurred will be reimbursed saving participants taxes on certain health care related expenses.